ServiceNow/TapeAgents/README.md

 In the coming days we will present to you the following examples:

-- How to build teams of TapeAgents with AutoGen-style low-code programming paradigm
+- How to build teams of TapeAgents with [AutoGen](https://github.com/microsoft/autogen)-style low-code programming paradigm
 - How to finetune a TapeAgent with a small LLM to be better at math problem solving
 - An agent that searches the web and uses code interpreter to answer precise questions.
 We built this agent to solves tasks from the [GAIA challenge](https://huggingface.co/spaces/gaia-benchmark/leaderboard)

 # Learn more

-TODO: paper link
+See our [Now AI paper](https://servicenow.sharepoint.com/sites/snrcat/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2Fsnrcat%2FShared%20Documents%2FTapeAgents%2FTapeAgents%5F2024nowai%2Epdf&parent=%2Fsites%2Fsnrcat%2FShared%20Documents%2FTapeAgents&p=true&ga=1) on TapeAgents.

 # Contact